 With this meta plot that incorporates audiences' real-life love for Marcel, the film tells a surprisingly resonant story about the power of community, and Slate, with her remarkable comedic timing, delivers some of the sneakily funniest one-liners of the year.
 It boasts a near-perfect score on Rotten Tomatoes, with Vulture's Bilge Ebiri writing that it's "gentle and sweet without ever being twee or precious" and io9's Germain Lussier raving it's "hilarious, poignant, surprising, and life-affirming."
 Nominate Marcel for Best Actor, cowards!

-2. Turning Red (Disney+)
+12. Turning Red (Disney+)

-Pixar's Lightyear might have been a bit of a misfire this summer, but critics found the studio's other 2022 release to be far more charming (and more deserving of a theatrical release): Turning Red.
+Pixar's Lightyear might have been a bit of a misfire over the summer, but critics found the studio's other 2022 release to be far more charming (and more deserving of a theatrical release): Turning Red.
 The first Pixar movie solely credited to a female director, it follows a young Canadian girl, Mei, who finds that whenever she becomes overcome with emotion, she turns into a giant red panda.

-That fantastical set-up serves as a metaphor for the anxieties of puberty, and critics were impressed to see an animated film from Disney so willing to openly discuss periods and female sexuality.
+That fantastical setup serves as a metaphor for the anxieties of puberty, and critics were impressed to see an animated film from Disney so willing to openly discuss periods and female sexuality.
 "It treats periods and female puberty as something to be embraced, rather than be embarrassed about," CNN's Harmeet Kaur noted.